 The Kentucky Health Information Exchange (KHIE), housed at the Cabinet for Health and Family Services (CHFS), is a secure, interoperable electronic network that supports statewide exchange of patient health information among healthcare providers across the Commonwealth.

-Established in 1997, L.A.
+The nation’s largest publicly operated health plan, L.A.
 Care Health Plan is an independent public agency created by the state of California to provide health coverage to low-income Los Angeles County residents.
-We are the nation’s largest publicly operated health plan.
-Serving more than 2 million members in six health plans, we make sure our members get the right care at the right place at the right time.
+Serving more than 2 million members in five health plans, L.A.
+Care makes sure its members get the right care at the right place at the right time.

 The North Carolina Healthcare Information & Communications Alliance, Inc. (NCHICA) is a nonprofit consortium dedicated to accelerating the transformation of the U.S. healthcare system through the effective use of information technology, informatics and analytics.
 NCHICA’s focus areas are Collaboration, Engagement and Thought Leadership.

 NeHII is the non-profit 501(c)(3) public private collaborative that serves as the statewide Health Information Exchange for Nebraska.
 NeHII supports the technical framework and governance model that allows for the sharing of clinical and administrative health data privately and securely among providers across the continuum of healthcare delivery services including health systems, payers, the State of Nebraska and neighboring states.
-The collaborative seeks to achieve higher quality services and improved safety while controlling healthcare costs in meeting with the requirements of healthcare reform.
+NeHII also serves as the platform to deliver the Prescription Drug Monitoring Program (PDMP) to prescribers and dispensers in Nebraska.

 WISHIN is an independent not-for-profit organization dedicated to bringing the benefits of widespread, secure, interoperable health information technology to patients and caregivers throughout Wisconsin.
 WISHIN is building a statewide health information network to connect physicians, clinics, hospitals, pharmacies, clinical laboratories and more across Wisconsin.